tiborczuper/Brain-Cheeser/README.md

 Each challenge has **only one correct solution**.

+## 🖱️ Controls
+- Drag and drop the slice of cheese with your mouse
+- To rotate the slice of cheese press right click

 ## 📌 Notes
 - Beginner mode working with 5 different levels.
 - Reset button working in menu and in-game.